-Denzel Washington, the film’s emotional centerpiece, is a case in point.
-Despite – or perhaps because of – his obvious efforts, Washington is never fully convincing as a psychologically battered man on the brink of insanity.
+Best Actor Oscar winner Denzel Washington (Training Day, 2001), the film’s emotional centerpiece (Frank Sinatra in the original), is a case in point.
+Despite – or perhaps because of – his obvious efforts, Washington is never wholly convincing as a psychologically battered man on the brink of insanity.

 A Manchurian Candidate for the George W. Bush years

 Jonathan Demme’s handling of the material is no help.
 The Best Director Oscar winner (The Silence of the Lambs, 1991) shows an immeasurable fondness for awkward close-ups while being incapable of making less bothersome the lazier and/or more outlandish elements in the narrative.

 In fact, the weakest element in The Manchurian Candidate 2004 is its screenplay.
 If the allusions to the shady George W. BushWhite House and its corporate cronies are both provocative and disturbing, an abundance of plot holes and a dishonest, overly tidy ending severely cripple the picture’s sense of real-life immediacy.

 And once again, pacing is a serious issue.
 The Manchurian Candidate‘s 130-minute running time feels like 130 minutes.
 Such ponderousness is something that a suspenseful thriller, whether or not it conveys a pressing political message, cannot afford.

 From George Axelrod’s 1962 screenplay and Richard Condon’s 1959 novel.